acortell3/archaeoriddle/README.md

 *Note:* The version v0.1.2  of this repository is the last version that has been shared with reviewers during the revision process of the paper "Assessing the inferential power of quantitative methods in archaeology via simulated datasets: the archaeoriddle challenge", by:
 Cortell-Nicolau, A., Carrignon, S., Rodríguez-Palomo, I., Hromada, D., Kahlenberg, R., Mes, A., Priss, D., Yaworsky, P., Zhang, X., Brainerd, L., Lewis, J., Redhouse, D., Simmons, C., Coto-Sarmiento, M., Daems, D., Deb, A., Lawrence D., O’Brien, M., Riede, F., Rubio-Campillo, X., Crema, E.

-This version includes the modifications asked by the reviewers and is the one archived on zenodo with this [ DOI: 10.5281/zenodo.14024548](https://doi.org/10.5281/zenodo.14024547), as well as a [:file_folder: doc/figures_paper/](./doc/figures_paper/), that store the scripts used to generate the figures found in the paper.
+This version includes the modifications asked by the reviewers and is the one archived on zenodo with this [ DOI: 10.5281/zenodo.14024548](https://doi.org/10.5281/zenodo.14024547), as well as a [:file_folder: doc/figures_paper/](./doc/figures_paper/), that stores the scripts used to generate the figures found in the paper.

 ## The Bookdown

 This is the main outcome of the Archaeoriddle project, detailing all the other sub-components.
 An online version is available at: [www.thearchaeoriddle.org](https://www.thearchaeoriddle.org).
 It is associated with a [forum](https://www.thearchaeoriddle.org/forum) intended to be a place where anyone can come to discuss the project, issues encountered while using the package or simply curious to explore and exchange about inference in archaeology in general.

 The Archaeoriddle bookdown guides you through the Archaeoriddle project, allowing you to follow everything step and decision taken ; which models have been chosen at different level and why.
 Coupled with the functions provided by [the R package](#the-r-package), you will be able to use code chunks to reproduce elements of interest yourself, create your own world, with its unique mountains, seas, and islands.
 You will be able to generate settlements, distribute populations that fluctuate based on parameters you will choose.
 The bookdown also facilitates recreating your own [challenge](#the-original-challenge).
-It will take you through all steps to generate your own radiocarbon deposits and create output files to share with students or colleagues and find out who can infer your original parameters.
+It will take you through all the steps to generate your own radiocarbon deposits and create output files to share with students or colleagues and find out who can infer your original parameters.

 The source for the bookdown is stored in `doc/bookdown/`.
 This folder contains all the files and documents needed to compile the Archaeoriddle's bookdown.
 It also houses the output and original files shared for the original Archaeoriddle's challenge.